micmejia/bible-dump/NKJV/Ephesians/Eph 4.md

 And He Himself gave some _to be_ apostles, some prophets, some evangelists, and some pastors and teachers,

 ###### 12
-for the equipping of the saints for the work of ministry, for the [^e]edifying of the body of Christ,
+for the equipping of the saints for the work of ministry, for the edifying of the body of Christ,

 ###### 13
 till we all come to the unity of the faith and of the knowledge of the Son of God, to a perfect man, to the measure of the stature of the fullness of Christ;